aimms/examples/README.md

 AIMMS (an acronym for "Advanced Interactive Multidimensional Modeling System") is a software system designed for modeling and solving large-scale optimization and scheduling-type problems.
 It consists of an algebraic modeling language, an integrated development environment for both editing models and creating a graphical user interface around these models, and a graphical end-user environment.
-AIMMS is linked to multiple solvers including CPLEX, Gurobi, CBC, Conopt, IPOPT, SNOPT, KNITRO, MINOS, BARON, PATH and CP Optimizer.
+AIMMS is linked to multiple solvers including CPLEX, Gurobi, CBC, CONOPT, IPOPT, SNOPT, Knitro, MINOS, BARON, PATH and CP Optimizer.

 The AIMMS website can be found at: